jordwalke/PackageJsonForCompilers/README.md

 managers don't take this into account, we can still build as if they did, and create tooling for for generating shrinkwrap/lock files as if they *did*.
-Or, if you just let `npm`/`yarn` do their thing and install multiple versions, `PackageJsonForCompilers` will work well at compile time, and likely even link time because:
+Or, if you just let `npm`/`yarn` do their thing and install multiple versions, `pjc` will work well at compile time, and likely even link time because:

-1. `PackageJsonForCompilers` will support building multiple versions per package.
+1. `pjc` will support building multiple versions per package.
 As usual, `node_modules` ensures that there is (literally) space for multiple versions of source code for them.
 The exact shape of the `_build` and `_install` directories ensures that there is (literally) space for multiple versions to be built.

-2. `PackageJsonForCompilers` will ensure that if there are multiple versions of your dependency at build time, your package will see the *right* version.
+2. `pjc` will ensure that if there are multiple versions of your dependency at build time, your package will see the *right* version.
 All of the environment variables will be set accordingly, and `findlib` will be configured such that you compile against the *right* version.
 Multiple versions